Review

 I’m Thinking of Ending Things is a stunning debut.
 It’s hard to review this book without giving anything away!
 The best way to read this book is to go in without reading other reviews so that you can form your own opinions and feelings.

-This is not a thriller so donโ€™t go in expecting action.
-It starts out as a relationship drama with mundane, philosophical conversations in a normal setting.
-But thereโ€™s a sense that something is not right.
-The road trip is suspenseful and awkward.
+The book begins seemingly as a relationship drama between a man and a woman, narrated by the woman.
+They share mundane, philosophical conversations as they drive towards the man’s family home.
+But there’s a sense that something is not right.
+The road trip is suspenseful and eerie.
 The recollection of the narrator’s life throughout the journey is perturbing and gives me a real sense of unease.
-You want to scream at the narrator to leave but you just don’t know why.
-And then slowly you realise youโ€™re actually reading a mind-bending, psychological horror.
-The writing is deeply affecting.
-I swear the author broke into my brain and picked specific images that would freak me out!
+You want to scream at the narrator to leave but you don’t know why.
+And then slowly you realise that you’re actually reading a mind-bending, psychological horror.
+The writing is deeply affecting, with images that are seared into my brain.

 This is a book that you would either love or hate.
 More than a linear story, sections of the book are like a dream — or a waking nightmare.
 But I loved it.
 It’s messy and complicated, living in characters’ heads and having to decide whether we can trust them.
 This book fully utilised the unreliable narrator technique to a bleak, harrowing effect.
 It stayed on my mind for days after I had closed the final page.